Srijana-Shetty/NOVEX-INDUSTRIAL-SYSTEMS/README.md

 Although NIS collects detailed machine-level energy and sensor data, it is not systematically analyzed to detect inefficiencies, anomalies, or improvement opportunities.
-You have been assigned as a data analyst to analyze historical energy and production data and build a data-driven energy efficiency and waste reduction solution that helps operations, finance, and sustainability teams make informed decisions.